Frequently Asked Questions

 The main intended goal from pursuing doctoral studies is to embrace research and eventually become a professor at an academic institution.
 The passion for research and discovery, and the knowledge of being able to have an impact on policies to make things better, is the main driver of researchers who embrace an academic career.

-Not all PhD students, however, end up pursuing an academic career at universities.
+Many PhD students decide to become professors after they graduate, but not all do.
 Many PhD students may eventually prefer to go to work for a government organization, such as the Federal Reserve, the International Monetary Fund (IMF), the World Bank, or the Security Exchange Commission (SEC), to name a few.
 Others may prefer to go to the private sector, like consulting, investment banking, technology firms, and so on.
 Some others decide to go to work for non-profit organizations and put their skills to use to help others.

-To get a concrete idea, the following chart reports the distribution of faculty salaries in business schools as reported by AACSB:
+Many people with a PhD go on to a faculty role.
+This chart reports the distribution of faculty salaries in business schools as reported by AACSB:

 The next chart instead shows median salaries across different types of occupations reported by the NSF Survey of Doctorate Recipients of 2017 across various disciplines (Computer Sciences, Mathematics and Statistics, Social Sciences and, as part of the Social Sciences, Economics):